|Subscribe to the Moving to Portland Newsletter|

 More About Bridlemile

-- Learn More About the Bridlemile Neighborhood Visit Portland Maps.
-It will provide you with a list of businesses, demographic data, crime stats, parks, schools, aerial photos, maps, elevation, etc. All you need is a property address - use “712 SW Hamilton.”
+Learn more about the Bridlemile neighborhood by visiting Portland Maps. the site provides a list of businesses, demographic data, crime stats, parks, schools, aerial photos, maps, elevation, and more for the Southwest Hills neighborhood.
+All you need is a property address - use “712 SW Hamilton” or an address of your choice.

 - Location Southwest of downtown.
 Close enough to downtown but still out of the traffic and noise.